 - How do I stay strong?
 There is no better way to say it that the old cliché: DO NOT DEVIATE DESPITE TEMPTATION.
 What will you do when tempted?
 How will you avoid temptations?

 - Who will I ask to hold me accountable?
 If you are a softy, you might want to call this, “Who do I ask for help?”
 For either question, you are making your behavior change public.
 Moreover, once you announce it, you make it hard to retreat.
 If you are making a giant change or an unpleasant one, then think about a support team.
 There is no limit on the number of supporters you can have.
 You might even want to work with a coach if you are talking about a deep-seated habit.
-There is some pretty clear research that making public support does very powerful things to your efforts. id
+There is some pretty clear research that getting public support does compelling things to your efforts.

 How will you know when your habit is changed?
-The answer is that you will know when it feels wrong to not engage in the replacement behavior.
+The answer is that you will know when it feels wrong not to engage in the replacement behavior.
 Since I’ve given up on desserts, I feel guilt reaching for one when it’s offered.
 That’s a good sign.
 Since I’m still tempted, I know I don’t have the new habit in place.